qinhongwei/labelImg/README.md

 `$ python labelImg.py`

+on ubuntu, if run into lapack error:
+`sudo apt-get install liblapack3` (if atlas and openblas are both installed) if run intuo opencv error:
+`sudo apt-get install python-opencv`

 ## Usage
 After cloning the code, you should run `$ make all` to generate the resource file.